Registered Charity Number 1161587

 ( No cash prize equivalent can or will be offered for any and all prizes including the first prize.)

-First prize: An Indian Motorcycle ( TBA) colour may vary to bike shown.
+First prize: An Indian Motorcycle ( 2019 Indian Chieftain) colour may vary to bike shown.

-10. The winners will be notified within one week after the draw by telephone, email or by post where a telephone number is not available
+10. The winner will be notified within one week after the draw by telephone, email or by post where a telephone number is not available

 11. A list of the winner's names, counties and winning numbers will be posted on our website and on social media.
 To request a winner's list by post, please send a stamped, self-addressed envelope to “BBRF Raffle Winners”, To the registered charity address posted on the contact page of this website.